 The Rehabilitation Action Plan include environmental enhancement, design changes to save the structure from being affected.
-The initial project team had visited the site in August 2001 for three days from 27-08-2001 to 29-08-2001 to ascertain type of the impacts and also to devise typical designs for cultural property enhancement.
+The project team further visited the site in August 2001 for three days from 27-08-2001 to 29-08-2001 to ascertain type of the impacts and also to devise typical designs for cultural property enhancement.
 It was also planned to make design changes or adjustments to save the cultural properties from being affected.